T1D Early Detection and Monitoring - NAPNAP

 Provider Need to Know Info

-Screening for diabetes can be done through a small blood sample that is collected from an in-home testing kit or lab test at any Quest diagnostic or LabCorp.
+Screening for diabetes autoantibodies can be done through a small blood sample that is collected from an in-home testing kit or lab test at any Quest diagnostic or LabCorp.
+Testing can be done by primary care providers.

 How to Monitor

-The ADA recommends that patients are generally monitored at 6 months and 12 months intervals, with the exception of children before 3 years of age with positive autoantibodies.
+The ADA recommends that patients are generally monitored at 6-month and 12-month intervals, with the exception of children before 3 years of age with positive autoantibodies.
 These children are at a greater risk of progression and should be monitored more frequently, generally every 3 months.

 How to Treat